 \subsection{Strong-Field QED and the Furry Picture}

 Strong-field QED refers to regimes in which external electromagnetic fields are so intense that conventional perturbative QED calculations become invalid or insufficient.
 However, the term \textit{strong field} refers to a wide variety of field configurations that come close to or exceed the critical field strength $\mathcal{E}_\text{crit}$.
-Fields may vary in space and time and can exhibit complex polarisation and focusing structures~\cite{fields}.
+Beyond the field strength, the applicability of different SFQED approaches depends on the spacetime structure of the background field.
+In particular, the field geometry, such as its polarisation, focusing, and gradients, determines which SFQED approximations are applicable~\cite{fields}.
 This leads to the question: What types of strong-field scenarios are solvable and by what methods?

-One approach in QED is to solve the Dirac or Klein-Gordon equation of motion exactly in the presence of an external field.
-If an exact solution is available, it describes the dynamics of a particle under the influence of the field to all orders in the coupling (and hence in the background field amplitude), without requiring an expansion in $\alpha$, truncation of terms, or diagrammatic summation~\cite{DiPiazza:2011tq, Fedotov:2022ely}.
+One approach in QED is to solve the Dirac or Klein--Gordon equation of motion exactly in the presence of an external field.
+If an exact solution is available, it describes the dynamics of a particle under the influence of the field to all orders in the coupling and hence in the background field amplitude, without requiring an expansion in $\alpha$, truncation of terms, or diagrammatic summation~\cite{DiPiazza:2011tq, Fedotov:2022ely}.